Data Augmentation for Meta-Learning: Augmentation Pool for Meta-MaxUp

+Table~\ref{tab:combination_full} shows the few-shot classification accuracy for combinations of data augmentations building on the top of query CutMix, with both CNN-4 and ResNet-12 backbones.

-\subsection{Augmentation Pool for Meta-MaxUp}
+\section{Augmentation Pool for Meta-MaxUp}

 For all the benchmark results of Meta-MaxUp training, we use a medium-size data augmentation pool with $m = 4$, including CutMix (Q), Random Erase (Q), Self-Mix (S), Rotation (T), CutMix (Q) + Rotation (T), and Random Erase (Q) + Rotation (T).
 For the large-size pool, we add more techniques and combinations of the mentioned techniques into the pool, including Random Erase (Q) + Random Erase (S), CutMix (Q) + Random Erase (S), CutMix (Q) + Random Erase (Q), and CutMix (Q) + Self-Mix (S).
+Table~\ref{tab:maxup_fulltable} shows the few-shot classification accuracy on CIFAR-FS using R2D2 meta-learner and both CNN-4, ResNet-12 backbones, with various augmentations pool and hyper-parameter $m$.

-\subsection{Bar Plots for Shot Augmentation}
+\section{Bar Plots for Shot Augmentation}

+Figure~\ref{fig:moreshotaug} shows the effect of the shot augmentation in few-shot evaluation.
+In general, shot augmentation enhances the performance of meta-learners.